UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Experiments

 \subsection{Implementation Details}

 The sampling rates of sounds and video frames are 16 kHz and 16 fps, respectively.
 We feed 16 consecutive frames using a sliding window with stride 8 for ActivityNet 1.3, and downsample the features into a fixed length of 256 following~\cite{zhang2022actionformer}.
 For UnAV-100 and DESED, we use the stride of 4, and pad or crop the feature sequences to 256 and 64, respectively.
 For each corresponding 1s audio segment, the same stride duration (0.5/0.25s) is used to temporally align with the visual ones.
-The visual, audio and text encoders of ONE-PEACE~\cite{wang2023one} are utilized { to extract semantically aligned three modality embeddings, } where the visual encoder is further fine-tuned on Kinetics-400~\cite{carreira2017quo}.
+The visual, audio and text encoders of ONE-PEACE~\cite{wang2023one} are utilized to extract semantically aligned three modality embeddings.
+The visual encoder is further fine-tuned on Kinetics-400~\cite{carreira2017quo} by freezing the pre-trained parameters and adding several MLP layers, enhancing temporal awareness while maintaining good alignment with other modalities.
 The extracted feature dimension is 1,536 for all three modalities.
+In the audio-visual pyramid transformer, the number of attention heads is 4 in both uni-modal and cross-modal blocks.
+The temporal downsampling operation is realized by using a single depth-wise 1D convolution.
 The dimension of the embedding space in the framework is $D=D^{'}=512$, and $L_{1}=2$, $L_{2}=6$.
-During training, we use Adam for optimization and simply set the same hyperparameters for all datasets of three tasks.
+During training, we use Adam for optimization and simply set the same hyperparameters for all datasets of the three tasks.
 Specifically, the mini-batch size is 16, the initial learning rate is 1e-3 and a cosine learning rate decay is used.
 Our model is trained only for 5 epochs with a linear warmup of 2 epochs and the weight decay is 1e-4.
 During inference, our model outputs the on/offsets and classes with confidence scores for all three types of instances occurring in a given video.
 The output candidates are then processed by Soft-NMS~\cite{bodla2017soft} to eliminate highly overlapping ones.